creationix/howtonode.org/articles/node.js-nginx-monit.markdown

     check host nodejs with address 127.0.0.1

 This will tell monit to log all output to /var/log/monit.log, and it also gives our node instance a name and location.
 I am assuming monit will be running on the same machine as your node app, so we will need to listen on 127.0.0.1 .
 If you wanted to run monit on another box, you most certainly can, in fact I recommend have multiple instances of monit running in different locations.
-You just have to ensure that monit is listening on the correct IP address, otherwise monit is rendered userless.
+You just have to ensure that monit is listening on the correct IP address, otherwise monit is rendered useless.
 The next part is the vital part, which defines how we will test for failures:

         start program = "/sbin/start yourprogram"